Why Alcohol in Skin Care is Safe, Despite What Paula Begoun Says

 1.)
 Topically-Applied Alcohol Does NOT Cause the Release of Free Radicals.

 The “Wu” review does not say topically-applied alcohol causes release of free radicals.
 This review came to the conclusion that “ROS and other reactive molecules are indeed formed in human alcoholics.”
 It also concluded that many of the negative effects from consuming alcohol could be “prevent[ed] or ameliorat[ed] by antioxidants, agents that reduce the levels of free iron, or agents that replenish glutathione levels”(National Institute on Alcohol Abuse and Alcoholism).

-What does this have to do with skin care?!
+But what does this have to do with skincare?
 Ingesting alcohol and topically applying alcohol to the skin are two completely different things.
-If you don’t believe me, think about the different effects drinking water and bathing in it has on your body!
-(One makes you pee, the other makes your skin all crinkly!)
+If you don’t believe me, think about the different effects drinking water and bathing in it has on your body – one makes you pee, the other makes your skin all crinkly!
 But, for the sake of argument, let’s pretend that they are the same thing.
-Moderate alcohol consumption has been shown to be good for your health, as it may have cardioprotective effects through mild vasodilation (relaxation) of blood vessels, increased levels of good HDL cholesterol, decreased levels of LDL cholesterol, prevention of clot formation, reduction in platelet aggregation, and lowering of plasma apolipoprotein(a) concentration (Alcoholism, Clinical and Experimental Research, 2009; Alcohol and Alcoholism, 2002).
+Moderate alcohol consumption has been shown to be good for your health, as it may have cardioprotective effects through mild vasodilation (relaxation) of blood vessels, increased levels of good HDL cholesterol, decreased levels of LDL cholesterol, prevention of clot formation, reduction in platelet aggregation, and lowering of plasma apolipoprotein(a) concentration (Alcoholism, Clinical and Experimental Research, Alcohol and Alcoholism).
 Moderate alcohol consumption has also been associated with lower risk of osteoporosis, as published in BMJ and mentioned on ABC News earlier this year.

 So, let’s suppose Paula has concluded that ingesting and topically applying alcohol are the same thing.
 I don’t understand why she doesn’t present both sides of the argument.
 After all, if any alcohol from skin care products is absorbed into the body, it would certainly be more “moderate” dose than “alcoholic” consumption, wouldn’t it?